victorffs/portfolio-v1/content/featured/Yappi/index.md

   - Binance API
 ---

-Technology company that has developed an automated crypto trading application.
-I was responsible for infrastructure setup and training, including [Kubernetes](https://kubernetes.io/pt-br/) with [Google Cloud](https://cloud.google.com/?hl=pt-BR) and integration with [Binance API](https://www.binance.com/pt/binance-api).
+A technology company that developed an automated crypto trading application.
+I was responsible for developing an IP proxy infrastructure using [Kubernetes](https://kubernetes.io/pt-br/) on [Google Cloud](https://cloud.google.com/?hl=pt-BR), which was later used to automatically balance client requests to the [Binance API](https://www.binance.com/pt/binance-api).